[ Main index » Bicycle components tests » Bicycle lighting (esp. dynamo powered)

 Note that all headlamps, and taillamps work equally well on a sidewall dynamo as on a dynamo hub.
 Even the K-tronik triple XP-G can be used with a standard dynamo.

-What is apparent from my reviews, is how few good headlamps with cutoff for dynamo there are, and that even the best ones have fairly large weaknesses.
+What is apparent from my reviews, is how few good headlamps with cutoff for dynamo there are (this was written in 2011, it's a lot better now...), and that even the best ones have fairly large weaknesses.
 We need more competition, and better headlamps!
 The LBL+special dynamo driver shows what's possible...

-Tested: From July 2008 (used regularly since the test)
+Tested: From July 2008 (used regularly since the test).
+Sunup compatible: Yes

 This headlamp was the best dynamo headlamp from mid 2008 to fall 2010.
 It's still an excellent choice but there are other options that are about as good.
 The Edelux, since ca. end of 2009, has a different reflector which has a longer beam (good) but also a big hotspot (very bad!) so in my view it's not as good any more as the one I tested.

-This headlamp is a one of the best currently available dynamo lamps with cutoff.
+This headlamp is one of the best currently available dynamo lamps with cutoff.
 Strong light beam up to ca. 45m, so it has a throw similar to the Edelux, too much light near the front wheel (but you only really notice this when switching to another headlamp while riding), no automatic on/off, the original mounting bracket is not stiff enough, the later one is much better, the lamp lets light go upward to your eyes (can be fixed with some black tape or paint).
 Conclusion at the end of 2010: Due to the low price compared to the 2 main competitors (Edelux and E3-pro-StVZO) and as it's about as good as those 2, this lamp for me is the best value for money.
-End of 2012 this conclusion is still true.
-It might change after testing the Luxx70 and Luxos B/U...
+End of 2012 this conclusion was still true after testing the Luxos B.

 The beam shape is nowhere near as good as that of the Edelux or Philips SLD, but it is relatively cheap and produces a strong, usable beam, so this a good choice if you're on a budget.